d-bolshakov/movie-booking-api/README.md

 ```bash
 $ npm install
 ```
-The app requires PostgreSQL installed locally.
-Also you have to replace DB_PASSWORD variable in .production.env and .development.env and with your Postgres superuser password.
+The app requires PostgreSQL to be installed locally.
+Also you have to replace DB_PASSWORD variable in .production.env and .development.env with your Postgres superuser password.

-Then use following commands to create a database, it`s schemas and populate it with a seed data:
+Then use the following commands to create a database, its schemas and populate it with a seed data:

 ```bash
 $ npm run dbcreate